-For another project, I urgently needed a relatively large number to display a time duration.
-This ultimately resulted in this small "sub-project".
-With the 3D printed frame described here and a few WS2812 LEDs, you can easily build a seven-segment digit (or several) and use it to create displays for displaying numbers.
+For another project I urgently needed a relatively large digit to display a time duration.
+This is the reason for this small "subproject".
+Because with the 3D printed frame described here and a few WS2812 LEDs you can easily build up a seven-segment-digit (or even more) and use it to create displays for displaying numbers.

 Over time, I've noticed that this type of digits are suitable for all sorts of projects.
 For example, I have already used them for the construction of a clock.